ibm-cloud-architecture/refarch-integration-inventory-dal/README.md

 We also propose to leverage a build server and do continuous integration and deployment, see detail in [this note.](docs/cicd.md) about it.

-## Test Driven development
+## Test Driven Development
-The service and data access object classes were developed by starting by the tests.
-The first test to validate the access to data and to validate CRUD operation happy path.
+The service and data access object classes were developed by starting from the tests.
+The first tests were to validate the access to data and to validate CRUD operation happy path.
 The tests use the service API of the DALService classes.
 Here is an example of tests:
 ```
 public class TestInventoryDB {